shaed-rp/enterprise-dashboard/USER_GUIDE.md

 **Need Additional Help?**

-If you need further assistance with the DealerBuilt Enterprise Dashboard, please contact your system administrator or refer to the technical documentation provided with your installation.
+If you need further assistance with the DealerX Enterprise Dashboard, please contact your system administrator or refer to the technical documentation provided with your installation.

 **Dashboard Version**: 1.0.0
 **Last Updated**: August 2025